Click

 [Robert Thomas, Pasadena Star News, March 16, 2004]

-“Thies played with a quiet grace, his many trills
+“Thies played [Mozart's Concerto No. 27] with a quiet grace, his many trills

 crystal clear and his sense of lyricism unsurpassed.”